Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Look for migratory birds near Depoe Bay

 There are several good spots to see migratory birds between Lincoln City and Depoe Bay.
 The Siletz Bay Park and Boiler Bay Viewpoint are often reliable birdwatching areas.
 I felt very lucky to see a colony of common murres at their nesting spot at one of the rock islands off Depoe Bay, as well as some gulls and cormorants as a bonus.
+Skipping ahead a bit on the list, I’ve also had good luck spotting birds from the Depoe Bay seawall.

 Visit the Depoe Bay Whale Watching Center